Mistok/Mistok.github.io/README.md

 # Booking.test.github.io
-Element from the hotel booking site
+Element from a hotel booking site